 Check indexing status and optimize visibility:

-You can check your site status using free services like Google search console and the Bing webmaster tool, including indexing and optimization.
+You can check your site status using free services like Google Search Console and the Bing webmaster tool, which includes indexing and optimization.

 These tools are also known as reputation monitor tools.

-So, these are some essential tips for security fundamentals that will surely help you harden WordPress security and what action you should take next.
+So, these are some essential security fundamentals tips that will help you harden WordPress security and what action you should take next.
 Did I miss something?
 Let me know in the comments.